tervahagn/SL-DC-garlic-hub/docs/sql-repository-usage.md

 # Using the Sql Base Repository

 The `Sql` abstract class serves as a base for creating repository classes that interact with the database.
 By extending `Sql`, you can perform common CRUD operations using reusable methods and avoid writing SQL code directly in your repository.

 ## Purpose

 The `Sql` class offers:
 - **Transaction Management** via traits like `TransactionTrait`
 - **Reusable CRUD operations** such as `insert`, `update`, `delete`, and `deleteBy`
-- **Flexible Query Building** using the `QueryBuilder` and `DataPreparer` classes
+- **Flexible Query Building** based on doctrine dbal` classes

 The goal is to streamline the creation of module-specific repositories by extending `Sql` and defining only the additional methods required for each module.